-- How to deploy Azure Webjobs to Azure
+How to create and deploy Webjobs in Azure

 How to create and deploy Azure Webjobs

-Azure Webjobs is an excellent feature that helps you to run a script or a program as a background process in your web app or mobile app, etc. You can also achieve the same functionality with the help of Azure Function.
+Webjobs in Azure are an excellent feature that allows you to run a script or program as a background process in your web app, mobile app, etc. You can also achieve the same functionality with the help of Azure Function.

-Now, let’s discuss the prerequisites needed to start the actual functionality.
+Now, let’s discuss the prerequisites needed to start creating an Azure webjob.

 Prerequisites